Friday, April 17, 2020

 In Bible times, as today, wheat was preferable to barley.
 A quart of wheat would not have been enough for a small family to subsist on, certainly not something you'd want to spend your whole day's wage on.
 So that heavenly voice was predicting, not necessarily starvation, but at the very least price gouging, and having to make do with what may not be your preference.
 Olive oil and wine were staples as well.
 Olive oil was used for everything from lamplight to lotions.
 The admonition to not harm them would indicate having to take special care to preserve what you have.

 Food shortages alone, or even food shortages accompanying a pandemic, are not proof that we are living in the last days.
 That’s why Jesus gave a multi-part sign.
-But they should be enough to make a reasonable person investigate further.
+But what we are seeing should be enough to make a reasonable person investigate further.
 If you haven’t done so in a while, re-read Matthew 24 & 25, Luke 21, Mark 13, 2 Timothy 3, and Revelation chapter 6.

 No comments: